 Acupuncture for GERD is one of the most effective alternative treatments for acid reflux.
-Acupuncture doesn’t just concentrate on your symptoms but the whole self.
+Acupuncture doesn’t just concentrate on your symptoms but on your whole self.
 By placing very thin needles in particular points of your body, acupuncture can encourage your body’s natural healing system.

-Herbs for GERD – popular, effective, and safe natural treatment for GERD
+Herbs for GERD: a popular, effective, and safe natural treatment for GERD

 Various herbal remedies for GERD can safely and naturally relieve acid reflux symptoms.
 Some herbal remedies for acid reflux include aloe vera, ginger, and chamomile.
 Aloe vera is rich in calming properties and can reduce stomach irritation.
 You can also try ginger and chamomile tea, which reduce heartburn symptoms.